Last Updated on March 16, 2023

-Clipping your Goldendoodle’s ears means using a blade or clipper to cut the hair very short on the ears.
+Clipping your dog’s ears means using a blade or clipper to cut the hair very short on the ears.
 This will help keep their hair under control and prevent any tangles or mats from forming.

 The cut will show off your dog’s floppy ears while still keeping them neat.

 15. Full Ears

 If you don’t like the look of clipped ears, you may instead decide to leave your pup’s ears long and fluffy.

 You can add some style to your dog’s fuller ears by adding layers or providing a straight or round edge to the bottom of the ears.
 This look can help shape your dog’s adorable face.

 The bell bottom cut makes it look like your Golden Poo is wearing bell bottoms.
 Here the top of the legs is trimmed short while the bottom features long flared hair.